leftfieldlabs/countdown-assignment/README.md

   * I plan on using R3F to bring in 3D elements to the countdown, along with color.
 It is a birthday timer at the end of the day.
 * Trust your design instincts, and explain how your design choices impact the user experience
   * I chose colors that were brighter, since this is a birthday countdown.
 I chose to have the seconds 3DText be closer to to user since
   * that component changes every second.
 I believe this was a way to signal urgency as stated above.
-I did not get to finish implementing a
+The physics effects
-  * physics effect that would have the number and correspending unit fall on the rigidBody below it once it zeroed out and the unit to the
+  * help convey urgency by literally having time elements come crashing down infront of the user as they run out.
-  * left was also zeroed out/non-existent.
+  * One last thing I will come back to because I enjoyed this assignment is some transitions with the spring library.

 ## Getting Started with Create React App